-Finding Who informs Who?
-Documentation Lead Surgeon(s) review medical notes and EOS at the donor hospital, any new information or information of concern should be communicated to accepting transplant centres Lead NORS Surgeon(s) informs Hub Operations who must inform Recipient points of contact at accepting transplant centres Conversation documented in the medical notes Lead surgeon(s) should also inform the SNOD of his/her concerns SNOD should document on DonorPath and inform HUB Operations Findings in theatre requiring urgent biopsy: suspicious nodule/possible tumour Intended specimens taken and processed in the donor hospital SNOD informs Hub Operations that an urgent biopsy is being processed and results will be communicated when available Hub Operations inform all accepting recipient points of contact at accepting transplant centre SNOD documents on DonorPath When biopsy results are available, recipient points of contact at accepting centres informed Benign results - SNOD informs Hub Operations who communicate the result to accepting recipient points of contact SNOD documents result on DonorPath Possible malignancy/ confirmed malignancy- Lead Surgeon informs Hub Operations.
+[ CNOD all available Lead surgeon(s) should also inform the SNOD of his/her concerns SNOD should document on DonorPath and inform HUB Operations Findings in theatre requiring urgent biopsy: suspicious nodule/possible tumour Intended specimens taken and processed in the donor hospital SNOD informs Hub Operations that an urgent biopsy is being processed and results will be communicated when available Hub Operations inform all accepting recipient points of contact at accepting transplant centre SNOD documents on DonorPath When biopsy results are available, recipient points of contact at accepting centres informed Benign results - SNOD informs Hub Operations who communicate the result to accepting recipient points of contact SNOD documents result on DonorPath Possible malignancy/ confirmed malignancy- Lead Surgeon informs Hub Operations.
 Hub Operations inform accepting recipient points of contact Lead Surgeon documents conversation in the medical notes e.g. who was told what information, and the centre's response Recommendation- it is advised that best practice is for the accepting Consultant Transplant Surgeon and the Lead Surgeon to liaise directly upon receipt of the information.

-This conversation may be arranged by Hub Operations
+This conversation may be arranged by Hub Operations Suspicious area/ nodule identified on an organ/ in the donor hospital at the back- table and a decision is made for the biopsy to be done at the Transplant Centre Lead surgeon informs the accepting Transplant Consultant at the Transplant Centre.
+This conversation may be arranged by Hub Operations Lead surgeon documents on the HTA form Lead Surgeon documents conversation in the medical notes e.g. who was told what If the Cardiothoracic NORS Team has left the OT with organs for transplant the information and the centre's response Hub Operations will document abdominal Lead Surgeon informs the accepting Consultant Transplant Surgeon at the CT Centre SNOD should document in DonorPath The Lead Surgeon informs Hub Operations of this and requests that the accepting transplant units are urgently informed Poor or inadequate kidney/pancreas/liver perfusion Lead surgeon informs the SNOD Lead surgeon documents on the HTA form SNOD informs Hub operations

-National Standards for Organ Retrieval from Deceased Donors Author - Ian Currie
+MPD1043/11 - National Standards for Organ Retrieval from Deceased Donors